Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Imaginal exposures:

 We begin with imaginal scripts before moving to behavioral exposures.
-The script is written in present tense and engages the worst plausible feared consequence directly:
+The script is written in the present tense and engages the worst plausible feared consequence directly:

 The fear prediction before each listening: “I will be unable to function.
 The horror will not pass.
 I will discover I cannot tolerate the idea.
 I will decide I should leave my family for their safety.”